CheckeredMichael/Navigation/README.md

   I would like to thank [Josh Benham](https://github.com/joshbenham) for his help and support.
 (He did create this himself, I have just stolen it from him, but will hope to make it my own).

-  To install, place "checkeredmichael/navigation": "dev-master", to your require part in composer.json.
+  To install, place "checkeredmichael/navigation": "0.1", to your require part in composer.json.

   To use the package within another package, you should create an events.php where your routes are and add...